 Oh yes!
 Tegze!
 THIS Jan Tegze!
 Author of a book we really respect and a person who we continuously stalk for new knowledge.
-Apart from the book, which review will be coming up on our blog soon, Jan gave a great presentation which touched issues of work organization and habits.
-Habits are a huge part of our work – 40% of activities are habit-based, and this is nothing to be afraid of.
+Apart from the book, which review will be coming up on our blog soon, Jan gave a great presentation.
+It touched issues of work organization and habits.
+And Habits are a huge part of our work – 40% of activities are habit-based!
+This is nothing to be afraid of.
 What we should watch for are bad habits and habits that masquerade as efficiency boosters but actually live their own life already.

-Jan also gave some tips on recruiting for specific geographical needs through using radius maps and how mixing local and international/foreign names in sourcing candidates results in uncovering a lot of good candidates in his experience.
+Jan also gave some tips on recruiting for specific geographical needs through using radius maps.
+Also, he advised me how mixing local and international/foreign names in sourcing candidates results in uncovering a lot of good candidates in his experience.

 Angie Verros Storytelling & Sourcing Unplugged

 Angie’s presentation was mostly centered on enriching our communication with candidates and making our interactions more immersive and palatable.
 To truly take care of the candidate as we all should, you cannot simply push dozens of job offers in a short period of time.
 This is simply bad business for all parties.
 Listen and be precise with offers you send.